ClementTurmel/dateToCalendar/README.md

 # dateToCalendar
-select text containing date and it's addind popin to add to your google calendar
+select text containing date and it's addind a popin to add a event to your google calendar